-Driverless train technology features, uses, advantages & disadvantages
+Driverless train technology features, uses, advantages and disadvantages

 Driverless trains are fully operational without drivers, They are moving by unattended train operation (UTO), Under the UTO mode, these new trains will be controlled and their movement regulated by the Operations Control Centres (OCC) and not by manual train operators, Driverless operation offers a greater on-train presence without increasing staff costs, driverless operation increases the passengers & reduces the operating costs.